strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 Since it will always use TLS, you will always have to configure the TLS also in your Kafka clients.
 This includes getting the TLS certificate from the broker and configuring it in the client.
-You can use following commands to get the CA certificate used by the Kafka brokers and import it into Java Keystore file which can be used with Java applications (replace `my-cluster` with the name of your cluster):
+You can use following commands to get the CA certificate used by the Kafka brokers and import it into Java keystore file which can be used with Java applications (replace `my-cluster` with the name of your cluster):

 ```
 oc extract secret/my-cluster-cluster-ca-cert --keys=ca.crt --to=- > ca.crt